Charles Bernstein Biography

-Charles Bernstein Biography and Poems.
-This is biographical information on Charles Bernstein, one of the best poets of all time.
-This biography page also provides a link to poems written by Bernstein, as well as, a video biography...if available.
+The biography of Charles Bernstein.
+This page has biographical information on Charles Bernstein, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Charles Bernstein (born April 4, 1950) is an American poet, theorist, editor, and literary scholar.
 Bernstein holds the Donald T. Regan Chair in the Department of English at the University of Pennsylvania.
 He is one of the most prominent members of the Language poets (or L=A=N=G=U=A=G=E poets).
 In 2006 he was elected a Fellow of the American Academy of Arts and Sciences.
 In 2005, Bernstein was awarded the Dean's Award for Innovation in Teaching at the University of Pennsylvania.
 Educated at Harvard College, he has been visiting Professor of Poetry, Poetics, and Creative Writing at Columbia University, Brown University, and Princeton University.
 A volume of Bernstein's selected poetry from the past thirty years, "All the Whiskey in Heaven," was published in 2010 by Farrar, Straus, and Giroux.
 Bernstein's continued commitment to small presses remains strong - In the same year that FSG released his major collection, Chax Press released "Umbra," a collection of Berstein's latest translations of poems from multiple languages.
 The Salt Companion to Charles Bernstein is forthcoming from Salt Publishing.
 Bernstein will serve as Distinguished Visiting Professor of Poetry, Poetics, and Theory at Princeton University in the Fall Term of 2011.
 In May of the same year, The University of Chicago Press will release Bernstein's new collection of essays, "Attack of the Difficult Poems: Essays and Inventions.".
 American poet theorist editor and literary scholar; prominent Language poet